-Traditionally, classy means to be stylish, superior and elegant; respectable and lovely.
+Traditionally, a classy woman means to be stylish, superior and elegant, respectable and lovely.
 However, I find the traditional definition and ideas on what it means to be classy can be confusing.
 So I am here to hopefully explain once and for all, what it means to be classy.

 Let’s re-define classy in a better way: a genuine, high value woman who holds herself and thinks of herself highly regardless of life circumstances, and despite what other people may think of her.

 In slight contradiction to that, however – A classy woman does not judge herself regardless of what mistakes she might make.
 It’s a slippery slope – once you start making mistakes, you might judge yourself, and if you’re unlucky, others might judge you, and your confidence starts to diminish – sending you into deeper low self-esteem or bad self image.

 So it’s kind of like, once you start off being a mistake maker, or once you start off being (or feeling) low status, you feel worse and worse, and because you feel worse and worse, and you show up less classy.